tranek/GASDocumentation/README.md

 float GetSetByCallerMagnitude(FGameplayTag DataTag, bool WarnIfNotFound = true, float DefaultIfNotFound = 0.f) const;
 ```

 I recommend using the `GameplayTag` version over the `FName` version.
-This can prevent spelling errors in Blueprint and `GameplayTags` are more efficient to send over the network when the `GameplayEffectSpec` replicates than `FNames` since the `TMaps` replicate too.
+This can prevent spelling errors in Blueprint.

 **[⬆ Back to Top](#table-of-contents)**